 3. We sterilized all dogs from this line, including those in guardian homes.

 But, are there other options?
 Of course, breeders have a wide variety of tools at their disposal for reducing unwanted traits in their breeding programs.
-Culling a line is the option of “last resort” and it also takes the least skill.
-But there are other options.
+Removing a line is the option of “last resort” because it’s irreversible and it also takes the least skill of those in the breeder toolbox.
+While removing an individual or entire bloodline group might be the best path forward, there are other options available to breeders.

-1. For simple recessive traits for which there is a DNA test (such as DM) breeders can use DNA testing to identify Homozygous Normals, Homozygous Affecteds, and Carriers and then very easily (in the GSD) arrange breedings such that Affected aka At Risk is not an option.
-This requires very little skill or understanding of genetics.
-Now, this DOES require skill when a breed has very few homozygous normals available (which is why small breeding populations are risky) because in this case breeders must choose between loosing most of the breed, or breeding some carriers to affecteds.
+1. For simple recessive traits for which there is a DNA test (such as DM) breeders can use DNA testing to identify Homozygous Normals, Homozygous Affecteds, and Carriers and then very easily (in the GSD) arrange breedings such that Affected aka At Risk puppies are not an possible with a pairing.
+This requires very little skill or understanding of genetics, but that does not negate it’s value!
+Now, this DOES require skill when a breed has very few homozygous normals available (which is why small breeding populations, bottle necks, and Popular Sire Syndrome are risky) because in this case breeders must choose between loosing most of the breed, or breeding some carriers to affecteds.
 This is tough work that takes skill.
 Free genetic counseling can be found here, and Embark offers extensive breeder education as well.

 4. Breeders can also choose to do a less risky pedigree analysis for a trait, following it through generations and identifying affected and carrying individuals.
 With this information the breeder could more easily breed around, or improve upon, the trait.